-We now explore higher energy ($\epsilon_0 = -1.1$) in Fig. 2, where chaos is dominant, but some regions of regularity still exist.
-The first coherent state that we select is amidst the chaotic sea and is marked with a green square in Fig. 2 (a2).
-The components of the PDoS_q next to Fig. 2 (a2) are randomly distributed, but some regular structures can still be identified.
-Hence, we obtain a slope for the τ_q curve that is between $D_q^{(c)}$ and $D_q^{(r)}$, similarly to the coherent state marked with the magenta diamond in Fig. 1 (b4).
+We now explore a higher energy ($\epsilon_0 = -1.1$) in Fig. 2, where chaos is dominant, but some regions of regularity still exist.
+The first coherent state that we select is amidst the chaotic sea and is marked with a green square in Fig. 2(a1).
+The components of the PDoS_q next to Fig. 2(a2) are randomly distributed, but some regular structures can still be identified.
+Hence, we obtain a slope for the τ_q curve that is between $D_q^{(c)}$ and $D_q^{(r)}$, similarly to the coherent state marked with the magenta diamond in Fig. 1(b4).

-In contrast to the above, the coherent state marked with the yellow square in Fig. 2 (a3) is fully extended.
+In contrast to the above, the coherent state marked with the yellow square in Fig. 2(a3) is fully extended.
 This is not obvious from the PDoS_q, as it seems to be shaped by two Gaussians for q = 1.
 Instead, when we go to q < 1, all the Gaussians seem to have comparable weight.
 The ergodic nature of the state gets determined from the slope of the τ_q , which is constant and equal to $D_q^{(r)} = 1$.

-Moving to larger values of j_z in the Poincaré section of Fig. 2 (a1), we reach the magenta square, which is at a regular island.
-The slope of the curve for τ_q in Fig. 2 (a4) is close to $D_q^{(c)} = 1/3$, confirming that the state is regular.
+Moving to larger values of j_z^i in the Poincaré section of Fig. 2(a1), we reach the magenta square, which is at a regular island.
+The slope of the curve for τ_q in Fig. 2(a4) is close to $D_q^{(c)} = 1/3$, confirming that the state is regular.
 This means that by studying the behavior of the mass exponents, we can locate regular regions even in very chaotic domains.

-In Fig. 2 (a1), we identify another regular coherent state with special behavior.
-It is located in the other stability island in Fig. 2 (a1) and is marked with a white square encircled in red.
-The behavior of τ_q for this coherent state is shown in Fig. 5 (a).
+In Fig. 2(a1), we identify another regular coherent state with special behavior.
+It is located in the other stability island in Fig. 2(a1) and is marked with a white square encircled in red.
+The behavior of τ_q for this coherent state is shown in Fig. 5(a).
 It presents a highly nonlinear behavior for q < 2, while τ_q becomes nearly flat for q > 2.
 This indicates that this state has an effective dimension of $D{\infty} \simeq 0$.
-This is confirmed by looking at the $PDoS_q$ in Fig. 5 (b).
-We see in Figs. 5 (b)-(d) that as q increases from q = 1/2 to q = 2, the number of components relevant to describe the state decreases quickly, in agreement with the idea that when $D_q = 0$, we have a state with zero measure in the Hilbert space.
-On the other hand, for q < 1, we see in Fig. 5 (a) that D_q follows the behavior of an ergodic state with $D_q^{(r)}$, which is also suggested by the PDoS_q in Fig. 5 (d).
+This is confirmed by looking at the PDoS_q in Fig. 5(b).
+We see in Figs. 5(b)-5(d) that as q increases from q = 1/2 to q = 2, the number of components relevant to describe the state decreases quickly, in agreement with the idea that when $D_q = 0$, we have a state with zero measure in the Hilbert space.
+However, for q < 1, we see in Fig. 5(a) that D_q follows the behavior of an ergodic state with $D_a^{(r)}$, which is also suggested by the $PDoS_q$ in Fig. 5(d).
 This state is of particular interest because it exhibits a highly multifractal behavior.
 For q < 1, it behaves as a Gaussian state, while for q > 1, D{∞} tends to 0.
+Although the phase space might look qualitatively similar in the Poincaré section, the multifractal method unveils quantitative differences between this coherent state and that marked by the magenta square at the same energy but in another regular zone [see Fig. 2(a4)].
+Because of the resolution limits imposed by the numerical diagonalization, a supplementary approach as a dynamical tool, such as the survival probability [86] or out-of-time ordered correlators [92], could help to understand the details of the participating structures and unveil the reasons behind the observed multifractal behavior.